Sheikhizadeh/ACE/README.md

 ACE - Accurate Correction of Errors
 -----------------------------------

-ACE corrects substitution errors in single/paired-read Illumina archives using a k-mer trie.
+ACE corrects substitution errors in an Illumina archive using a k-mer trie.
 It uses multiple cores when available, requiring OpenMP.
-ACE has should be be compiled on any Linux and Mac OS X system in which g++ and OpenMP are available.
+ACE has should be be compiled on any Linux and Mac OS X system in which g++ and OpenMP are available.It receives the genome length and the name of input and output files.

-To compile the program:
+To compile the program type:

-  g++ -c ace.cpp -o ace.o -fopenmp
+g++ -D MAXREADLEN=??? -c ace.cpp -o ace.o -fopenmp

+Note that you should provide compiler with the maximum length of reads (MAXREADLEN=???).
+Then type:

 g++ ace.o -o ace -fopenmp -lpthread

-or simply enter "make" to use the Makefile supplied.

-To run ACE:
+To run ACE type:

-  ace G InputFile(s)

-where G is the estimated genome length (in bp) and InputFile(s) can be either a FASTA or FASTQ file(s).
-ACE produces file(s) with .corrected before their original extension.
+./ace Genome_length(bp) Inputfile Outputfile

 (C) 2014, Siavash Sheikhizadeh

     Bioinformatics Group, Wageningen University
     e-mail: siavash.sheikhizadehanari@wur.nl